 - Execute your plan.
 When a crisis strikes or a risk suddenly becomes urgent, activate the plan you developed with steps 1 through 6.
 Assign specific individuals (or even just roles, such as “the head of regulatory affairs says this…”) to take specific steps that will disseminate the risk information and achieve your communication objectives.

 - Monitor and evaluate.
 Regularly review and update your risk communication plan as new risks emerge and circumstances change.
 Learn from each crisis or risk event to improve your approach in the future.

-The ROAR platform offers a unified view of risks strategically aligned with your business priorities.
+The ZenGRC platform offers a unified view of risks strategically aligned with your business priorities.
 This understanding of relevant risks equips you with the necessary information to make informed decisions to minimize risk exposure while ensuring uninterrupted business operations.